saunierae/Electron-Webpack-Typescript-React-Demo/README.md

 2. Run `./build.ps1`to launch application
 3. Select Create Journal Template
 4. Type in journal name
-5. select Edit next to the journal name
+5. Select Edit next to the journal name
 6. Click the dropdown to select the type for the section
 7. Type in the section Name
 8. Click add item